 How to Store and Reheat Leftovers

-- For easy storage, wrap your leftover stuffed pork loin in aluminum foil or plastic wrap, or put it in an airtight container.
-Refrigerate for 3 to 4 days
+- Fridge.
+For easy storage, wrap your leftover stuffed pork loin in aluminum foil or plastic wrap, or put it in an airtight container.
+Refrigerate for 3 to 4 days.

-- Yep!
+- Freezer.
 Store the pork loin in an airtight container or freezer bag, and freeze it for up to three months.
 Thaw in the refrigerator before reheating in the oven.

 Stuffed Pork Loin